How to Best Organize S3 Structures for Efficient Ingestion

 Avoid very large files as they require significant memory resources to ingest.
 While larger files can be handled without error, there is overhead in managing the memory allocations.
 Large files will require larger nodes to be most efficient.

 Also avoid many small files, as the number of files increases the overhead in managing them on S3.
-File counts on the order of tens or hundreds of thousands of files should be avoided.
+File counts on the order of several thousands of files should be avoided.

 To conclude, file sizes between 500 MB to a few GB are best, with 1 GB as the ideal size.